GoogleCloudPlatform/PerfKitBenchmarker/README.md

 CONFIGURATIONS AND CONFIGURATION OVERRIDES
 ==================
 Each benchmark now has an independent configuration which is written in YAML.
-A user config is a way to override this default configuration on a per benchmark basis.
+Users may override this default configuration by providing a configuration.
 This allows for much more complex setups than previously possible, including running benchmarks across clouds.

 A benchmark configuration has a somewhat simple structure.
 It is essentially just a series of nested dictionaries.
 At the top level, it contains VM groups.
 VM groups are logical groups of homogenous machines.
-The VM groups hold both a "vm_spec" and a "disk_spec" which contain the parameters needed to create members of that group.
+The VM groups hold both a `vm_spec` and a `disk_spec` which contain the parameters needed to create members of that group.
 Here is an example of an expanded configuration:
 ```
-iperf:
+hbase_ycsb:
   vm_groups:
-    iperf_vm_1:
+    loaders:
-      vm_count: 1
+      vm_count: 4
       vm_spec:
         GCP:
           machine_type: n1-standard-1